okuvshynov/hcl/README.md

 Interactive examples of horizon charts can be found on [observable](https://observablehq.com/@d3/horizon-chart-ii) and, specifically for system monitoring, in [Square's cubism](https://square.github.io/cubism/).

 hcl is a command-line application that reads arbitrary CSV dataset and presents it as an interactive group of horizon charts right in the terminal.
+You can think of it as a chart version of a ```less +F``` for numeric CSV data.

+Obvious use-case of a atop-based load monitor:

 ![atop demo](https://github.com/okuvshynov/hcl/raw/master/static/atop.gif "atop demo")